 - 2.1.
 Glenville State College utilizes a needs analysis form approved by the U.S. Department of Education, Free Application for Federal Student Aid (FAFSA), to determine student eligibility for federal financial aid.
 There is no separate institutional application. - 2.2.
-Students are encouraged to apply online at FAFSA.ED.GOV.
+Students are encouraged must to apply online at FAFSA.ED.GOV.
 They must use Glenville State College's Department of Education CODE NUMBER (003813) to complete the process. - 2.3.
 The student will receive a Student Aid Report once the FAFSA has been received and reviewed.
 Glenville State College will receive the information electronically if listed on the FAFSA. - 2.4.
 All students are encouraged to apply by March 1 for priority processing.
+This is the PROMISE deadline for high school seniors.
+April 15 is the West Virginia Higher Education Grant deadline.